-In Rahon there is a old Sarovar (Pool) and a temple Suraj Kund.
+In Rahon there is an old Sarovar and temple named Suraj Kund.
 It is situated in the south direction.
-According to a myth in all over India there are only two and a half kunds, from which one is in Rahon, half in Haridwar and one in Nasik.
-All these Kunds are related with Shri Ram Chander Ji.
+According to a myth in India there are only two and a half kund’s of which one is in Rahon, one is in Kurukshetra (Haryana) and half is in Haridwar near “Bhim da Goda”.
+All these Kunds are related with Pandava’s of Mahabharat.

 Roza Sharif Mandali